TeamRizu/outfox-wiki/getting-started.md

 ![Screenshot of the Project OutFox game selection screen.](./_media/getting-started/select-game-type.png)

 **dance** is the default game type.
 Similar to games such as _Dance Dance Revolution_ and _In the Groove_, it uses four lanes designated by cardinal directions (left, down, up, right).
+However, that is not the only game type it supports:

 * **pump** - A five-lane dance game, which uses four diagional directions and the center rather than cardinal directions.
 * **kb7** - A seven-lane game type similar to games such as _O2Jam_, with six keys flanking a centre column (usually mapped by default to the SDF, JKL, and space keys by default)